 So, you want to build your first flow and don’t know where to start?
-The CATS method is a mental helper to build your first flows.
+The CATS method is a mental helper to setup flows.

 CATS stands for: